habibah-adam/weight_controller/README.md

 Following features are intended in the future releases:
 - Target on losing weight
 - Calculate calorie for an uploaded picture(food)
-- Burning calorie by activity tracker1        vm,
+- Burning calorie by activity tracker

+## Installation Guides

+- First clone down the repo
+- Create a new virtual environment and activate it
+- install all the packages necessary which is listed in the requirements file
+- At last, run the app